A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 The proof of the next result shows that (1) the cyclic interval property, (2) a condition that Blum conjectured to characterize base-sorting orders \cite[Conjecture 4.9]{blum}, and (3) a characterization of positroid orders via forbidden induced orders on certain $4$-element rank-$2$ minors can easily be derived from each other.
 The third characterization, while widely known among researchers in the field, seems to never have appeared in the literature.

-\begin{thm} Let $M$ be a matroid and let $\leq$ be a linear order on $E(M)$.
+\begin{thm} Let $M$ be a matroid that has no loops and let $\leq$ be a linear order on $E(M)$.
 The following statements are equivalent: \begin{itemize} \item[\emph{(1)}] $\leq$ has the cyclic interval property; \item[\emph{(2)}] for every minor $N$ of $M$ that has neither loops nor coloops, each circuit-hyperplane of $N$ is a cyclic interval in the linear order that $\leq$ induces on $E(N)$; \item[\emph{(3)}] for every minor $N$ of $M$ for which $E(N)$ is the disjoint union of a $2$-element circuit $C$ and a $2$-element cocircuit, the circuit $C$ is a cyclic interval in the linear order that $\leq$ induces on $E(N)$. \end{itemize} \end{thm}

 \begin{proof} Assume that statement (1) holds, so $\leq$ is a positroid order by Theorem \ref{thm:char}.
-Let $N$ be a minor of $M$ that has neither loops nor coloops and let $H$ is a circuit-hyperplane of $N$.
+Let $N$ be a minor of $M$ that has neither loops nor coloops and let $H$ be a circuit-hyperplane of $N$.
 By Corollary \ref{cor:convinterval} applied to the positroid $N$ and its connected flat $H$, the set $H$ is a cyclic interval in the linear order that $\leq$ induces on $E(N)$.
-Thus, statement (2) holds, as does statement (3), which is a special case of statement (2).
+Thus, statement (2) holds, as does (3), which is a special case of (2).

 Now assume that statement (1) fails.
-We claim that statement (3), and hence statement (2), also fail.
-Let $F$ be a connected flat of $M$ and let $K$ be a connected component of $M/F$ for which $E(K)$ is not contained in any cyclic interval of $E(M)$ that is disjoint from $F$.
-Thus, there are elements $a,b\in F$ and $e,f\in E(K)$ for which $\{a,b\}$ is not a cyclic interval in the induced order on $\{a,b,e,f\}$.
+We claim that statement (3), and hence (2), also fail.
+Let $F$ be a connected flat of $M$ and let $K$ be a connected component of $M/F$ that is not contained in any cyclic interval of $E(M)$ that is disjoint from $F$.
+Thus, there are elements $a,b\in F$ and $e,f\in K$ for which $\{a,b\}$ is not a cyclic interval in the induced order on $\{a,b,e,f\}$.
 Since $F$ is connected, some circuit $C$ of $M|F$ has $a,b\in C$.
-Since $e$ and $f$ are in the same connected component of $M/F$, they are in the same connected component of $M/(C-\{a,b\})$, so some cocircuit $C^*$ of $M/(C-\{a,b\})$ has $e,f\in C^*$.
-Now $C^*$ is a cocircuit of $M$.
+Since $M/F|K$ is connected, some cocircuit $C^*$ of $M/F$ has $e,f\in C^*$, and $C^*$ is a cocircuit of $M$ by Lemma \ref{lem:cocofcon}.
 Extend $C-a$ to a basis $B$ of $M-C^*$.
-Let $N$ be the restriction of $M/(B- b)$ to $\{a,b,e,f\}$.
+Set $N=M/(B- b)| \{a,b,e,f\}$.
 Thus, $N$ has rank two, $\{a,b\}$ is a circuit of $N$, and $\{e,f\}$ is a cocircuit of $N$.
 Since $\{a,b\}$ is not a cyclic interval in the induced order on $\{a,b,e,f\}$, statement (3) fails, as claimed. \end{proof}

 Statement (3) in the result above is an excluded-minor characterization of positroids if one considers the linear order to be part of the positroid.
 In contrast, in this paper, we distinguish between the matroid and positroid orders for it, so the excluded minors that we consider in Section \ref{sec:exmin} are for the class of matroids for which positroid orders exist.